Looking to make some tasty beef jerky to snack on? Making beef jerky is quite easy–as long as you pick the right meats!

 Although fatty meat might be preferential for a big grilling steak, you actually need the opposite when making beef jerky.
 The fat in meat never fully dehydrates, so fatty meat that is dehydrated can spoil quite quickly, which defeats one of the reasons many people make beef jerky in the first place.

 As you shop for meat to make beef jerky, you will want to look for the leaner cuts, like flank steak or lifter cuts when you want to make beef jerky that will last a long time.
-If you are the type of person who eats all their jerky in a day or two, then you probably don’t have to worry too much about selecting the leaner cuts.
+If you are the type of person who eats all their jerky in a day or two, then you probably don’t have to worry too much about selecting lean meat.

 Marbling (Intramuscular Fat)